GoogleCloudPlatform/cloud-sql-go-connector/README.md

 ## Go Versions Supported

 We support the latest four Go versions.
+Changes in supported Go versions will be considered a minor and not a major change.

 [OpenCensus]: https://opencensus.io/introduction/
 [exporter]: https://opencensus.io/exporters/